vindaalex/multizone-thermostat/README.md

 * detailed_output (Optional): include detailed control output including PID contributions and sub-control (pwm) output.
 To include detailed output use 'on'.
 Use this option limited for debugging and tuning only as it increases the database size.
 Default = off

 checks for sensor and switch:
-* sensor_stale_duration (Optional): safety routine to turn switches off when sensor has not updated for a specified time period.
+* sensor_stale_duration (Optional): safety routine "emergency mode" to turn switches off when sensor has not updated for a specified time period.
 Specify time period.
+Activation of emergency mode is visible via a forced climate preset state.
 Default is not activated.
-* passive_switch_check (Optional): check at midnight (02:00) if switch hasn't been operated for a secified time (passive_switch_duration per hvac_mode defined) to avoid stuck/jammed valve.
+* passive_switch_check (Optional): check at night (02:00) if switch hasn't been operated for a secified time (passive_switch_duration per hvac_mode defined) to avoid stuck/jammed valve.
 Per hvac_mode the duration (where switch is specified) is specified.
 During satelite mode only activated when master is idle or off.
 Specify 'True' to activate.
-Default = False.
+Default is not activated Default is False.

 recovery of settings
 * restore_from_old_state (Optional): restore certain old configuration and modes after restart.
 Specify 'True' to activate. (setpoints, KP,KI,PD values, modes).
 Default = False